CrunchMatch supercharges virtual networking at TC Sessions: Mobility 2020 – TechCrunch

 “The CrunchMatch platform, which is basically speed-dating for techies, was very helpful.
 I scheduled at least 10 short, precise meetings.
 I learned about startups in stealth mode, what big corporations were up to — things not yet picked up by the press.
 It was great, and I followed up on three or four of those connections.” — Jens Lehmann, technical lead and product manager, SAP.

 We’ve built networking right into the Mobility agenda, so you won’t suffer from acute FOMO.
-Here’s just a taste of what we have planned.
+Here’s just a taste of what we have planned:

 - The Next Opportunities in Micromobility: Worldwide, numerous companies are operating shared micromobility services — so many that the industry is well into a consolidation phase.
 Despite the over-saturation of the market, there are still opportunities for new players.
-Dor Levi, head of bikes and scooters at Lyft, Danielle Harris, director of mobility innovation at Elemental Excelerator and Dmitry Shevelenko, founder at Tortoise will discuss.
+Dor Levi, head of bikes and scooters at Lyft, Danielle Harris, director of mobility innovation at Elemental Excelerator and Dmitry Shevelenko, founder at Tortoise, will discuss.

 - Investing in Mobility: Reilly Brennan, Amy Gu and Olaf Sakkers will come together to debate the uncertain future of mobility tech and whether VC dollars are enough to push the industry forward.